-Randy's son, Dylan Beard Smith, who lives with his mother, would also often join them.
+Randy's son Dylan, who lives with his mother, would also often join them.
 They'd eat, talk and laugh.
-When finished, the dishes could wait.
-There was another routine on these Sunday afternoons.
+When finished, the dishes could wait because there was another routine on these Sunday afternoons.

 Terry would go in the den and watch sports on television.